-Comforting and creamy Cranberry Orange Bread Pudding, flavoured with fresh cranberries and orange marmalade and topped with a warm Butter Sauce.
+Warm and comforting cranberry orange bread pudding, made with fresh (or frozen) cranberries and orange marmalade and topped with a warm Butter Sauce.

 I paid a visit to the Cranberry Marsh a few weeks ago, just as the Fall harvest was beginning.
 For those that aren’t aware, cranberries grow on very low shrub-like bushes.
 They aren’t “picked” in the classical sense though.
 To harvest cranberries, the field is flooded and the berries are loosened from their bushes by agitating the water with a tractor fitted with a rotating rake.
 Once loosened, the cranberries float to the top and are skimmed off.
 It’s a unique process and great fun to witness.